 A great way to go about social selling is to build a great online presence; share useful articles and information, reach out to a wide range of people in your industry; use groups to find new contacts and establish yourself as an expert.
 Salespeople should build a professional profile (separate to their personal social media accounts) that shows off their skills, expertise, connections and experience while also showing the human side that makes them likeable.
 The results speak for themselves: B2B sellers who make use of social selling are 72% more likely to exceed their quotas than those who don’t (Forrester).

 2 Increase Your Appeal

 These days, it will rarely be the case that you’re dealing with one sole decision maker who will make purchases without consulting their colleagues even for a second opinion.
 Therefore, it’s more important than ever to present prospects with an information source about your product that can be easily shared in a way that allows every person involved in the decision-making process to clearly agree on the ‘consensus sale’.
-Shortly into the sales process, you may wish to create a personalised presentation for how your product will benefit their company but at the initial stages, it’s crucial that you have an easily navigable website.
+Shortly into the sales process, you may wish to create a personalised presentation for how your product will benefit their courier companies uk but at the initial stages, it’s crucial that you have an easily navigable website.